Santiago, Isabela: Economy

+Three of the biggest TV networks in the country (i.e. ABS-CBN, GMA7, TV5) stationed their regional networks and relay stations in the city.
+San Miguel Corp., Pepsi Cola, Purefoods, Digitel and PLDT also operate in the city.

-Santiago City houses some of the biggest hospitals in the region.
+Santiago houses some of the biggest hospitals in the region.
 De Vera's Medical Center, Callang General Hospital and Medical Center and Santiago Adventist Hospital are private hospitals.
 The Southern Isabela Medical Center is the biggest public hospital while Flores Memorial Hospital and Medical Center is the oldest in the city.
-Santiago City also has Renmar Specialists' Hospital, which is a specialty hospital for complicated cases of pulmonology and orthopedics.
+Santiago also has Renmar Specialists' Hospital, which is a specialty hospital for complicated cases of pulmonology and orthopedics.
 Santiago Medical City is the latest addition.
 The city's location is key to the growth of smaller hospitals like Renmar Hospital and Corado Hospital.

 Based on the 2016 City Competitiveness Index, Santiago is the fastest growing local economy in the entire Philippines and is now ranked 51 in terms of economy size among all cities in the country.

 Despite rapid industrialization, agriculture is still the main source of livelihood.
 The main crops are rice, corn, and high-value fruits and vegetables.
 The city is where imposing grain stations can be found.
 Rice mills abound.
 It is the pivotal place for crops where harvests from Ifugao, Kalinga, Quirino, Nueva Vizcaya, and parts of Isabela are transported either to Nueva Ecija, Bulacan, Pangasinan or Batangas.
 In addition to the city's product is muscovado sugar which the local government has been promoting for export.

-During the Miranda Flagship, the city Government adopted the parental AxR Hybrid rice seed production as its flagship program for agriculture, which produces the offspring F1 Hybrid rice seed.
-This rice variety makes a phenomenal yield of 249 per ha. doubling the income of Santiago City farmers per cropping, and is expected to bring Santiago City over 2 billion in income and also additional taxes of 17 million and the national government of 33 million per year.

-After the previous leadership, The Navarro Administration added more life in culture and strengthen the livelihood of the people.
-The Navarros' spearheaded a unique program for farmers in planting on mid-summer and harvest by early September side by side in focusing on high-value fruits.

 Government

 Local government

+As an independent component city in the Province of Isabela, government officials of Isabela are not voted by the city.
+Unlike most other towns in the province, the provincial government has no political jurisdiction over local transactions of the city government.
+Residents of this city are not allowed to run in the provincial level except for congressional representation, where Santiago City is part of Isabela's 4th congressional district.

-The city is governed by a mayor-council system.
+The City of Santiago is governed by a mayor-council system.
 There are ten city councilors.
-The council is the official governing body of the city, also known as the Sanguniang Panglungsod.
+The council is the official governing body of the city, also known as the Sangguniang Panlungsod.
 The council agenda is presided over by the city vice mayor.

-Being an independent-component city with its own charter, the city is not subject to the jurisdiction of Isabela province, of which it is geographically a part.
-No native was ever elected mayor of Santiago since the Philippine became a Commonwealth and Republic.
+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials in the city are elected every three years.